MushroomFleet/Careless-Whisper/README.md

-# 🎙️ Tiny Whisper Speech-to-Text Converter
+# 🎙️ Careless Whisper Speech-to-Paste

 A user-friendly local application for converting speech to text using OpenAI's Whisper model.
 This tool provides a web interface for transcribing audio from either microphone recordings or uploaded audio files.